CringeTherapy/Disabler/README.md

 #Disabler Beta v1.2.9 Instructions

-#NO-ADMIN TLAUNCHER (FREE MINECRAFT JAVA), NO-ADMIN ROBLOX, AND NO-ADMIN NATIVE ADOBE FLASH PLAYER WITH A TON OF OLD COOLMATH GAMES WHICH DONT WORK ON THE ACTUAL WEBSITE ANYMORE COMING SOON!!!!
+#NO-ADMIN TLAUNCHER (FREE MINECRAFT JAVA), NO-ADMIN ROBLOX(IN BETA 1.4), AND NO-ADMIN NATIVE ADOBE FLASH PLAYER WITH A TON OF OLD COOLMATH GAMES WHICH DONT WORK ON THE ACTUAL WEBSITE ANYMORE COMING SOON IN !!!!

 #Start by downloading the file as a ZIP